KirillOsenkov/MSBuildStructuredLog/README.md

 Starting with Visual Studio 2017 Update 3 MSBuild supports a new `BinaryLogger` documented here: https://github.com/Microsoft/MSBuild/wiki/Binary-Log

+`BinaryLogger` is the low-level and exact representation of the events that happened during the build in the original order.
+You can fully reconstruct other build logs from a binary log by "playing back" the log file. `.binlog` is the file extension.
+Pass a `.binlog` file to MSBuild instead of a project or solution to "replay it" and specify the target loggers to replay to as if a real build was happening.

+`StructuredLogger` is the format used by the viewer to save build trees to disk.
+It is as comprehensive as the binary log, but you can't easily reconstruct other logs from this format, it is only used by the viewer.

-The Structured Log Viewer is able to open the `.binlog` format created by `BinaryLogger` (as well as its own `.buildlog` format).
+The Structured Log Viewer is able to open both formats, but can only save the `.buildlog` format.
 Here are some differences between the `BinaryLogger` and the `StructuredLogger`:

- * `BinaryLogger` (`/bl`) will consume less memory and hopefully not OOM on huge builds, whereas the `StructuredLogger` `.buildlog` format may OOM on very large builds (by design).
-The /bl `.binlog` format is streaming and should be constant in terms of memory.
+ * `BinaryLogger` (format used by `msbuild /bl`) will consume less memory and disk size, whereas the `StructuredLogger` `.buildlog` format may run out of memory on very large builds (by design).

- * `StructuredLogger` on the other hand captures the target graph so it is able to show DependsOn list for each target and also order targets slightly better in some cases.
+ * `StructuredLogger` captures the target graph so it is able to show DependsOn list for each target and also order targets slightly better in some cases.

- * `StructuredLogger` is much more compact since it is not streaming and thus able to use string deduplication, reducing the log file up to 10x smaller as a `.binlog` for a Binary Logger.
+ * `StructuredLogger` is slightly more compact since it is not streaming and thus able to use string deduplication, reducing the log file up to 10x smaller compared to `.binlog`.

  * `BinaryLogger` is replayable and you're able to reconstruct text logs of any verbosity out of it.
 It is hard to reconstruct text logs of conventional format from a StructuredLogger log.